Toyota Prius and many related hybrid meta-links

 U.S. government-funded studies of the Prius at Argonne and Oak Ridge.
 Useful data, and really drives home how Toyota is completely kicking our asses from an engineering standpoint because we couldn't figure out how to build it ourselves.

 The 890029.PDF link is a more final report, and includes several good pictures from inside the Prius inverter and driveline.
+If it turns up moved or missing from the OSTI site, use the local copy here.

 http://techno-fandom.org/~hobbit/cars/ginv/